Olympus E-M5 II vs Panasonic FZ2000

 Review summary: Olympus E-M5 II vs Panasonic FZ2000

-So how do things add up?
+So what conclusions can be drawn?
 Is the Olympus E-M5 II better than the Panasonic FZ2000 or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+A synthesis of the relative strong points of each of the models is listed below.

 - High quality composites: Can combine several shots after pixel-shifting its sensor.

 - Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.